WantenMN/wanten.org/posts/works/fullscreen_video_speed_controller.md

 cat: works
 time: 2025-05-17 06:34
 tags:
-  - user-script
+  - Userscript
-  - fullscreen
+  - Fullscreen
-  - video
+  - Video
-  - video-speed-controller
+  - Speed_Controller
 ---

 ## Overview

 **[Fullscreen Video Speed Controller](https://greasyfork.org/en/scripts/536243)** is a lightweight and intuitive userscript that enhances your video playback experience.
 It provides seamless control over playback speed, and quick seeking for fullscreen videos across the web.

+#

 ## How to Use

 1. Open a video in fullscreen mode on any website.
 2. Use the following hotkeys to control playback:
    - `j` – Reset speed to 1.0x.
    - `k` – Speed up to 2.0x.
    - `l` – Speed up to 3.0x.